-To ensure battery power, the HP TopTools Remote Control card provides two sources for battery charging.
-The on-board battery is charged:

-- Through the host server's PCI bus when the host server is powered on, or - When the card's optional external AC/DC adapter is connected.
+The HP TopTools Remote Control card on-board battery is only charged through the host server's PCI bus when the host server is powered on.

-Appendix E Battery Operation

 The HP TopTools Remote Control card also provides the following alternate charging modes:

-• Fast charge.
-If the card determines that the battery has been depleted, it begins a fast charge.
+- Fast charge.
+If the card determines that the battery has been depleted, it begins a fast charge. - Trickle charge.

-• Trickle charge.
 When the battery is fully charged, the card switches to a trickle-charge mode of operation.